loosk/HairyBot/README.md

-# HairyBot
+# Gardenia
-RPG bot about hair.
+Growing you garden.